TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-connectivity.md

 ## **Recommended Steps**

-### **Gremlin.Net.Driver.Exceptions.ServerUnavailableException**
+### **Gremlin.Net.Driver.Exceptions.ServerUnavailableException:**
-If you are failing to connect and receiving a *Gremlin.Net.Driver.Exceptions.ServerUnavailableException* repeatedly, you may be using an older version of Gremlin Client (for example, 3.4.0.0).
+* If you are failing to connect and receiving a *Gremlin.Net.Driver.Exceptions.ServerUnavailableException* repeatedly, you may be using an older version of Gremlin Client (for example, 3.4.0.0).

 **Solution:** Upgrading to Gremlin .NET 3.4.2 or greater would probably resolve this issue.

 ### **404 (NotFound) status code.
 NotFoundException**
-Compute layer caches the storage client by the collection name (e.g. "testGraph").
+* Compute layer caches the storage client by the collection name (e.g. "testGraph").
 The cached client, however, identifies the collection by its resource id *rid*.
 This can result in compute requests that are issued after a collection recreate trying to use a cached client with the deleted collection's Rid.
 The storage layer cannot find the deleted collection, so returns a 404 (NotFound) status code.
 We forward this status code to the user, resulting in the observed NotFoundException.

 **Solution:** Please cycle the collection name when deleting and re-creating a collection (e.g. "testGraph1", "testGraph2", "testGraph3", . . . ).

 ### **Date header doesn't conform to the required format**
-The Cosmos DB SDK has a dependency on joda-time lib 2.9.9.
+* The Cosmos DB SDK has a dependency on joda-time lib 2.9.9.
 Reference the Maven Artifact: [Java SDK for SQL API of Microsoft Azure Cosmos DB](https://mvnrepository.com/artifact/com.microsoft.azure/azure-documentdb/2.4.4).
-<br>If you are using an older version of joda-time < 2.9.9 (maybe as a transitive dependency by another dependency) You may encounter this issue.
+* If you are using an older version of joda-time < 2.9.9 (maybe as a transitive dependency by another dependency) You may encounter this issue.

 **Solution:** Verify you are using the correct version of joda-time and explicitly setting the dependency for joda-time 2.9.9 will resolve the issue